hyperledger-labs/splice-wallet-kernel/docs/CONTRIBUTING.md

 1. Ensure you have Java installed.
 A convenient tool to manage Java SDK versions (similar to `nvm` for Node) is [sdkman](https://sdkman.io/install)
 2. Run `yarn scripts:fetch:canton` to download and install Canton 3.4 to a local `.canton/` directory in the repo (if you haven't already)
 3. Run `yarn start:canton` to start a participant using the root-level `canton.conf` configuration
-    - (alternatively) start canton directly to access the interactive console: `.canton/bin/canton -c canton.conf`
+    - (alternatively) start canton directly to access the interactive console: `.canton/bin/canton -c canton.conf --bootstrap canton-bootstrap.canton`

 Canton is _not_ started automatically through the `start:all` script, as it requires extra dependencies and has a higher resource footprint.